aoluwolerotimi/learning-lab/README.md

 ---
 ### Project List
 *Yes, this is a list of one for now. :relaxed:*
-* **financed-emissions**: A simple interactive web app for simulating loan decisions and their resulting financed emissions | Exploration Objectives: PCAF methodologies and implementing them programmatically, Streamlit, User Interaction
+* **financed-emissions**: A simple interactive web app for simulating loan decisions and their resulting financed emissions | Exploration Objectives: PCAF methodologies and implementing them programmatically, Streamlit, programming for user interaction